PlumpMath/piotr-yuxuan.github.io/_topics/efficient-way-to-learn-chinese/implementation-design.md

 ### Parser levels

-The role of a parser is to take raw data and to output some intelligible by a software.
+The role of a parser is to take raw data and to output something intelligible by a software.
 It thus have several levels:

  * Level 0 accesses physical data, that's to say the filesystem.
 This level only takes a location as single parameter.
 It gives a way to access each data row.
  * Level 1 presents raw data.
 It take as single parameter a description of the source format.
 This description is used to populate the output map.
 It splits a row into a map which will be later parsed.
 This map may have keywords like :ids, :codepoint, :letter.
 Here, :letter means letter of the alphabet.
 The description taken as parameter can thereby map each keyword to a column index.
 If there are several <small>IDS</small> variants, :ids will be mapped to a vector.
 If there is just one string then :ids will map to it.